rodri-r/althea-on-akash/README.md

 # althea-on-akash

-This repo will show you one of the ways to run an Althea node on Akash Network.
+This repo will show you one of the ways to run an Althea L1 node (https://www.althea.net/) on Akash Network (https://akash.network/).

 ---